The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 The well-proven \acrfull{DSSD} technology is the basic choice for the SVD.
 Section~\ref{sec:si_det} describes the optimization of sensor parameters for our application: shape, size, thickness, and readout strip pitch.
 The inner layer 3 has DSSD rectangular sensors with smaller size and pitch; the outer layers 4, 5 and 6 have larger rectangular sensors, and trapezoidal sensors for the lamp-shade part, necessitating dedicated R\&D and design.

-One of the major challenges in the design is the need to cope with the increased particle rates and hence with the readout channels occupancy, specially in the inner layers.
-The front-end readout \apv\ \acrshort{ASIC}, originally developed for the \acrshort{CMS} experiment~\cite{French:2001xb}, has the required properties of reduced signal shaping time, good time resolution, on-chip integrated pipeline for dead-time free readout, and radiation tolerance.
+One of the major challenges in the design is the need to cope with the increased particle rates and hence with the readout channels occupancy, especially in the inner layers.
+The front-end readout \apv\ \acrshort{ASIC}~\cite{French:2001xb}, originally developed for the \acrshort{CMS} experiment, has the required properties of reduced signal shaping time, good time resolution, on-chip integrated pipeline for dead-time free readout, and radiation tolerance.

 The use of \apv\ and its implications for the project are described in section~\ref{sec:C2_ondet_elec}, dedicated to the on-detector front-end electronics.
 Faster shaping time comes with larger noise: to keep it at an acceptable level, readout chips are placed as close to the sensors as possible.
 Novel solutions to achieve this goal, while keeping a low material budget, are implemented by a ``chip-on-sensor'' concept.
-Thinned-down readout chips are mounted on a flex circuit placed on top of sensors, separated by a layer of foam for thermal and electrical isolation; flexible fan-outs are wrapped around the edge of the sensor to reach the strips on the bottom side.
-This scheme is named \gls{origami} with reference to the folding action.
+Thinned-down readout chips are mounted on a flex circuit placed on top of the sensors, separated by a layer of foam for thermal and electrical isolation; flexible fan-outs are wrapped around the edge of the sensor to reach the strips on the bottom side.
+This scheme is named \gls{origamischeme} with reference to the folding action.

-The mechanical integration of individual detectors and their thermal control are challenging as well.
+The mechanical integration of individual detectors and their thermal control are also challenging.
 Each detector layer is organized in mechanically and electrically independent subsets called \emph{\gls{ladder}s}, resembling the staves of a barrel.
+Although cold operation of the sensors, which operate around room temperature, is not required, active cooling based on dual-phase \COtwo\ is needed to remove the heat produced by the readout electronics, leading to large temperature variations (up to \qty{40}{\degc}) along the ladders and when the electronics is turned off.
+The employed materials and the mechanical design are carefully optimized to avoid thermal stresses on the sensors and on the mechanical support.

 The seven ladders of layer 3 are shorter and made of only two sensors, that can be read out by chips mounted on two traditional \emph{hybrid boards} located outside the active volume, at the forward and backward ends respectively.
-Layers 4, 5, 6 are made of 10, 12, and 16 longer ladders, each containing 3, 4, and 5 sensors, respectively.
-Only the first and last sensors in these ladders can be read out by the hybrid board arrangement; the central sensors require \emph{origami flexes} for the readout scheme mentioned above.
+Layers 4, 5, 6 are made of 10, 12, and 16 longer ladders, each containing 3, 4, and 5 sensors, respectively, for a total of 172 individual sensors.
+Only the first and last sensors in these ladders can be read out by the hybrid board arrangement; the central sensors require \glspl{origamiboard} for the readout scheme mentioned above.
+In all cases flexible \emph{pitch adapters} are used to connect sensor strips to \apv\ channels.

 The original solutions for these complex ladders, including insulating foam, DSSDs and support ribs are described in section~\ref{sec:modules}.
 For assembling the ladders in layers 4 to 6 the relevant sub-parts of each ladder are the slanted \emph{forward section} with one trapezoidal DSSD, and the remaining \emph{barrel part}, made of rectangular sensors.